-MSN students are required to successfully complete a comprehensive exam or thesis (with a minimum of 6 credit hours) during their plan of study.
-Students selecting thesis must be continuously enrolled in thesis credits until graduation.
+MSN students are required to successfully complete a comprehensive exam during their final semester of study."Students selecting thesis must be continuously enrolled in thesis credits until graduation.
 Students considering doctoral education are strongly encouraged to select the thesis option.